stolostron/lifeguard/README.md

 You may also consider defining a series of environment variables to "fully automate" the creation of additional clusterpools once you have one clusterpool under your belt.
 The prompts in `apply.sh` will note which environment variable can be defined to skip a given set, but here's a full list for convenience:
 ```
-TARGET_NAMESPACE - namespace you want to create/destroy a clusterpool in
+CLUSTERPOOL_TARGET_NAMESPACE - namespace you want to create/destroy a clusterpool in
 PLATFORM - cloud platform you wish to use, must be one of: AWS, AZURE, GCP
 CLOUD_CREDENTIAL_SECRET - name of the secret to be used to access your cloud platform
 OCP_PULL_SECRET - name of the secret containing your OCP pull secret